The Yield Curve and Your Investments

 A Tour Around the Curve

 Yield curves typically depict the various yields across the range of maturities for a particular bond class.
-For example, Figure 1 would inform us that a U.S. Treasury bond with a 5-year maturity was yielding 2.4% annually, while a 30-year Treasury bond was yielding 3.4%.
+For example, a U.S. Treasury bond with a 5-year maturity might be yielding 4.0% annually, while a 30-year Treasury bond could be yielding 4.8%.

-Bond class –A bond class or type is typically defined by its credit quality.
-Backed by the full faith of the U.S. government, U.S. Treasury yield curves are among the most frequently referenced, and often the high-quality benchmark against which other bond types are compared – such as municipal bonds, corporate bonds, or other government instruments.
+Bond class – A bond class or type is typically defined by its credit quality.
+Backed by the full faith of the U.S. government, U.S. Treasury yield curves are among the most frequently referenced, and often serve as a high-quality benchmark for other bond types—such as municipal bonds, corporate bonds, or other government instruments.

-Term/Maturity –The data points along the bottom X axis of a yield curve represent various terms available for a bond class.
+Term/Maturity – The data points along the bottom X axis of a curve represent various terms available for a bond class.
 The term is the length of time you’d need to hold a bond before your loan matures and you should receive your initial investment back.

-Yield – The data points along the vertical Y axis represent the interest rate, or yield to maturity currently being offered – such as 2% per year, 3% per year, and so on.
-The yield curve for any given bond class changes every time its yields change … which can be frequently.
+Yield – The data points along the vertical Y axis represent the interest rate, or yield to maturity currently being offered—such as 4% per year, 5% per year, and so on.
+The yield curve for any given bond class changes every time its yields change—which can be frequently.

 Define “Normal”